fabiana2611/fabiana2611.github.io/_posts/2024/2024-05-11-kubernetes.md

 <h3>Step 0 - Prepare local environment</h3>

-<p style="text-align: justify;">The first steps are to install the tools becessary to make it works.
+<p style="text-align: justify;">The first steps are to install the tools necessary to make it works.
 It means install docker, kubectl and colima.
 After that you can start colima with kubernetes.
 Optionally, you can intall <a href="https://minikube.sigs.k8s.io/docs/start/">minikube</a> to try an interface to manage the K8s objects.
 It is a good option because will help to familiarize with those kind of tools.
 PS: You don't need the minikube to do your tests.</p>

 {% highlight ruby %}
 $ brew install docker